Men with breast cancer

 6332 men who:

 The researchers note that studies have found that increased BRCA testing has increased prophylactic mastectomy rates in women with breast cancer.
 This research was not able to look at the BRCA status of those in the study population.
-However, because 40% of male breast cancer is linked to BRCA2 mutations, it is possible that a sizable number of study participants may have been found to be BRCA carriers.
+However, because male breast cancer is linked to BRCA1, BRCA2 and other inherited mutations, it is possible that a sizable number of study participants may have been found to be mutation carriers.

 According to study author Dr. Ahmedin Jemal, quoted in a Newsweek, article, “it’s important for male patients to ask a physician about their individual risk for contralateral breast cancer before making any decisions about the surgery…It’s only the patients at high risk who are likely to benefit from the procedure.”